 To be eligible to register as a student with LINKS Institute, you must hold a high school diploma or GED, and be a Canadian permanent resident or citizen.
 Mature students who do not hold a high school diploma or GED may be eligible for admission- please contact us for more details.

 There are a wide variety of employment options available to graduates of a LINKS program.
 Here are some examples: women’s shelter supervisor, rehabilitation worker – social services, community service worker, crisis intervention worker, developmental service worker, drop-in centre worker, family service worker, group home worker, mental health worker, Aboriginal outreach worker, social services worker, youth worker, child and youth worker, addictions worker, community development worker.
 Please, read more here.

 Classes are held online and are live/interactive.
 Classes are held 4 days a week for a total of 21 hours of class time.
 Sometimes, lectures may be recorded for students to view in their own time.
 The purpose of live/interactive classes is for students to benefit from discussion and the expertise of their classmates and instructors.

-The next intake of students begin on September 13th, 2022.
+The next intake of students begins on January 2nd, 2024.